SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Introduction

 This work substantially extends our previous method, SPFSplat~\cite{huang2025spfsplat}, with the key novelties summarized as follows:

 \begin{itemize} \item \textit{Methodological Improvements}: Different from SPFSplat, which employs separate context-only and context-with-target input branches to avoid target information leakage, we introduce a unified architecture with masked attention mechanism that reduces computational overhead and pose misalignment.
-Pose estimation is further improved with learnable pose tokens, which selectively attend to relative multi-view cues for more accurate camera inference.
+We further adopt learnable pose tokens for pose estimation to ensure compatibility with the VGGT architecture.
 In addition, a multi-view dropout strategy enhances generalization across varying numbers and spatial distributions of context views.

 \item \textit{Architectural Compatibility}: We demonstrate that our training paradigm is compatible with state-of-the-art reconstruction models.
 To this end, we develop two variants: SPFSplatV2, which follows a MASt3R-style~\cite{leroy2024mast3r} architecture (consistent with SPFSplat), and SPFSplatV2-L, which adopts the VGGT~\cite{wang2025vggt} architecture.